Old school tattoos.

 Are you looking for a good tattoo laser company?
 Ask our reception.

-If your tattoo is still fresh, it is important that your skin doet not get too moist.
+If the tattoo is still fresh, it's important that your skin is not too moist.

 Bathing, swimming, sauna, sweating, though work outs... they make your skin soft and moist.
 So we recommend you do not practice any of said activities before your tattoo is fully healed.